incognitochain/documentation/docs/Tech/Scalability/A Combination of iPoS, Multiview-pBFT, and BLS.md

 ---
 id: combination-etc
+sidebar_label: Consensus - A Combination of iPoS, Multiview-pBFT, and BLS
+title: Consensus - A Combination of iPoS, Multiview-pBFT, and BLS
 ---

-# Consensus: A Combination of iPoS, Multiview-pBFT, and BLS

 Both beacon chain and shard chains use the same consensus mechanism to produce new blocks.